illumos/docs/docs/user-guide/build-studio.md

-# Buliding illumos with Sun Studio
+# Building illumos with Sun Studio